Lacusch/Ft_IRC/README.md

 # FT_IRC - Creating an IRC Server

-> ***The project was aimed at developing an Internet Relay Chat (IRC) server.
+> ***The project is aimed at developing an Internet Relay Chat (IRC) server.
 The server is intended to work on a localhost.
 Being a text-based communication protocol, the IRC network allows for real-time direct messages as well as group messages within channels.
 This server facilitates these exchanges by allowing IRC clients to connect and interact in these channels***

 ## Approach
 The project's approach involves achieving the following functionalities with programming in C++98: